 anyway), and here somebody just grabs it mid-air.
 How unbelievably cool

-Even more so than its close sibling, Arrow Catch
+Even more so than its sister trope, Arrow Catch

 , Bullet Catch is not even close

 to something anyone can actually do.
 Bullets now move faster than the speed of sound, and no human has the physical capability of slowing one down with their pathetic meatbag bodies.
 Even if you could move your hand in time to catch it, your hand is too soft, and it'll simply tear through your flesh.

 Note that to a superpowered character, this is a much easier feat, justified in that they have, well, superpowers

 .
 Although eventually you have to wonder whether it would be easier to let them bounce off

 for this trope plus